24 Easy Frame Chicken Coop Plans – You Can DIY This Weekend

 This cedar-roofed frame chicken coop is ideal.
 Moving your chicken coop from one place to another can be a little bit stressful since you need to work on the wheels.
 However, this chicken coop is ideal for transferring without worrying about attaching wheels to your coop.

 This coop is designed with two functional and handles from both sides for easy transfer.
-The upper part is designed for nesting chicken, while the lower portion is served as a run to keep the chicken happy while roaming around looking for food.
+The upper part is designed for nesting chickens, while the lower portion is served as a run to keep the chicken happy while roaming around looking for food.

 3. Functional Framed Chicken Coop with Tractor Plan